SamiUrias/acme_software_company_backend/readme.md

-After all this steps, if anything went wrong,  you should have a properly installation.
+After all these steps, If nothing goes wrong, you should have a proper installation.
 Congratulations!

 # Run the program